jxqu3/FlutterAutoClicker/README.md

-# autoclicker
+# AutoClicker

-A new Flutter project.
+A simple autoclicker made in Flutter with nice features!